Jack Linn

-Jack Linn (June 10, 1967 – September 6, 2015) was a professional American football player who played offensive lineman for three seasons for the Indianapolis Colts, Detroit Lions, and Cincinnati Bengals.
+Jack Linn (June 10, 1967 – September 6, 2015) was an American professional football player who played offensive lineman for three seasons for the Indianapolis Colts, Detroit Lions, and Cincinnati Bengals.
 He played in 11 games.
+He was selected by the Lions in the ninth round of the 1990 NFL draft.

 Linn was killed in a motorcycle crash on September 6, 2015.
 Investigators say Linn missed a stop sign and hit an oncoming vehicle.
 His passenger was also killed.